2022 Badminton Asia Team Championships: Seedings

-Draw
+Drawn groups

 The draw was held on 8 February 2022 at the Selangor State Sports Council in Shah Alam at 1:30pm.
 Both men's and women's team group stage consist of 2 groups, A and B and Y and Z with 4 teams respectively except for group Y (3 teams).
+Due to the COVID-19 pandemic, teams from Chinese Taipei and Thailand withdrew from the tournament.